-What are taped seams – and are they important?
+What are taped seams, and why are they so vital?

-An explainer on one of the most important features in any piece of waterproof gear
+Our expert guide to taped seams, one of the most crucial features in any piece of waterproof gear, from jackets to tents

 This means that only portions of the seams or certain seams in the product are sealed, usually in the area most prone to leaks.
 Generally speaking, this is the lowest form of seal sealing because it is the least comprehensive and, thus, the least effective.